suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 Ada Boost | __0.88467__ | __0.59221__ | __0.43350__

-Precision Score represents the capacity of the algorithm to do not label positive when is actually negative.
-When i have an higher score, like with this algorithm used, 0.59, I'm quite confident that the flagged one are actually poi and not no-poi.
+__Precision Score__ represents the capacity of the algorithm to do not label positive when is actually negative.

-An higher values of precision score, make me think that when the algorithm flags a poi, it is probable that is actually a poi.
-On the other hand high value of Recall score, make me suppose that when my algorithm do not flags poi, i' m quite confident that it actually an innocent person.
-As we can see precision is 0.59221, this values means the whenever a POI get flagged in my test set, I am quite confident that is really a poi.
-Besides a Recall score of 0.4335 means that my identifiers miss sometimes real POIs.
+The higher is this score, and more confident we are that the datapoint flagged as positive is really positive, and that the algorithm commits few error when flags someone.

+__Recall score__, is the the ability of the classifier to find all the positive samples.
+The higher is the score and the most probable is that among all the actuals positives datapoint, the algorithm flagged the most correctly.

+In this study, an higher precision score would means that when the algorithm flags a datapoint as POI, I'm quite confident that it is a POI.
+On the other hand an higher recall score would menas that the algorithm was capable  to labels POI the most of all the actual POIs.

+- If I wanted to be really sure before labelling someone a POI, I would like to have an higher precision score, on the contrary with a lower precision score, I would not be so confident when flagging someone.

+- If I wanted to flag the most of the POIs, I would like an higher Recall Score, on the other hand a lower score would means that the algorithm did not catch many POIs.

-__Accuracy__ is the sum of __true positive__ and __true negative__ , divided by the sum of all four of them(the total).
+__Accuracy__ is the sum of __true positive__ and __true negative__ , divided by the sum of all four of them(the total of predictions ).
+So Accuracy it the percent of all corrected predictions divided by all predictions.